 • Field surveyors - Can directly enter data into an interactive questionnaire while speaking to each respondent, thanks to smartphone apps.

-We need to make sure to select the appropriate tool for our survey and responders because each one has its own disadvantages and advantages.
+We need to select the appropriate tool for our survey and respondents because each has its own disadvantages and advantages.

 4. Carefully Consider the Data You Need to Gather

-It's all too easy to get information about anything and everything, but it's crucial to only gather the information that we require.
+It's all too easy to get information about anything and everything, but it's crucial only to gather the information we require.

-It is helpful to consider these 3 questions:
+It is helpful to consider these three questions:

 • What details will be helpful?